-Victims' interest
+Victims

-It is a fundamental belief of the New South Wales Government that victims of crime should be treated with courtesy, compassion and respect for their rights and dignity as victims.
+It is a fundamental belief of the NSW Government that victims of crime should be treated with courtesy, compassion and respect for their rights and dignity as victims.

 The New South Wales Government enacted the Victims Rights Act 1996 to establish the Charter of Victims Rights.
-This requires State Agencies to have regard to the Act in the administration of justice and other relevant affairs of the State.
+This requires State agencies to have regard to the Charter in the administration of justice and other relevant affairs of the State.

-The NSW Government enacted legislation now contained in the Crimes (Administration of Sentences) Act 1999 to establish the Victims Register which requires that victim submissions be taken into account when considering the release of an offender to parole.
+The NSW Government also enacted legislation in the Crimes (Administration of Sentences) Act 1999 to establish the Victims Register which requires that victim submissions be taken into account when considering the release of an offender to parole.

-Written notice is given to victims registered on the Victims' Register prior to the preliminary consideration of an offender's release.
-This is coordinated through the Victims Register of CSNSW.
-Victims are then able to lodge a written submission and provide the Parole Authority with their input into the decision making process.
+Written notice is given to victims registered on the Victims Register prior to the preliminary consideration of an offender's release.
+This is coordinated through the Victims Register, a unit within CSNSW.
+Victims are able to lodge a written submission and provide the SPA with their input into the decision making process.

-A registered victim of a serious offender also has an opportunity to make verbal or written submissions to the Parole Authority at the public review hearing before a final decision is made about the serious offender's release to parole.
+A registered victim of a serious offender also has an opportunity to make verbal or written submissions to the SPA at the public review hearing before a final decision is made about the serious offender's release to parole.

-These victims are also entitled to access modified documents regarding an offender's efforts to address their offending behavior.
+Victims of serious offenders are also entitled to access modified documents regarding the serious offender's efforts to address their offending behavior.

 Section 3(1) of the Crimes (Administration of Sentences) Act 1999 defines serious offenders.
+These include inmates serving a sentence with a non-parole period of at least 12 years, inmates convicted of murder, or those where the Commissioner of CSNSW has determined that designation of serious offender is appropriate.

-The Serious Offenders Review Council (SORC) is the statutory authority that is responsible for managing serious offenders in custody, as well as being the name given to an umbrella organisation with three sub-committees whose functions are not all necessarily related to serious offenders.
+The Serious Offenders Review Council (SORC) is the statutory authority that is responsible for managing serious offenders in custody.

-One role of the Council is to provide advice to the State Parole Authority concerning the release on parole of serious offenders as they become eligible for release.
-Advising in particular, whether or not it is appropriate for the inmate to be considered for release on parole by the Parole Authority [s.197(2)] (b) of the Act].
+One role of the SORC is to provide advice to the SPA concerning the release on parole of serious offenders as they become eligible for release.
+Advising in particular, whether or not it is appropriate for the inmate to be released on parole.

-Except in exceptional circumstances, the Parole Authority must not make a parole order for a serious offender unless the SORC advises that it is appropriate for the offender to be considered for release on parole [s.135(3) of the Act].
+Except in exceptional circumstances, the SPA must not make a parole order for a serious offender unless the SORC advises that it is appropriate for the offender to be released on parole.

-If the Parole Authority forms an intention to grant parole, the Parole Authority lists the matter for a public hearing.
-This allows for the State and/or registered victims to make submissions to the Parole Authority regarding the release of the offender prior to the Parole Authority granting parole or refusing parole.
+If the SPA forms an intention to grant parole the matter must be listed for a public hearing.
+This allows for the State and registered victims to make submissions regarding the release of the offender before the SPA makes a final decision to either grant or refuse parole.